mirzemehdi/quotesapp/README.md

 #### Kotlin DSL
-The project uses the _**Kotlin DSL**_ to make it easy to include new dependencies and versions of Android libraries and modules.
+The project uses the _**Kotlin DSL**_ to make it easy to include new dependencies and versions of libraries and modules.
 These are included inside **_buildSrc_** module.
-Inside buildSrc module common android library gradle script is also created for making gradle files of modules more readable.
+Inside buildSrc module common multiplatform library gradle script is also created for making gradle files of modules more readable.

 ## Gradle Scripts
 `./gradlew ktlintFormat` - Checks kotlin code styles and format it if possible. <br>